j-mark-hou/j-mark-hou.github.io/_posts/2017-11-25-estimates.markdown

 3. assume that this estimate is your best proxy for the true impact
 4. base your decisions on this estimate of the impact (e.g. move to the new website layout if the impact on conversion is sufficiently positive)

 As it turns out, step 3 is actually not quite correct, and your estimate is in general *not* your best proxy for the true impact.
 I recently saw a presentation by [Tom Cunningham](https://sites.google.com/site/tomcunningham/home) and [Dominic Coey](https://research.fb.com/people/coey-dominic/) from Facebook Research discussing their attempts at solving this problem.
-The result is straightforward (and quite cute), but is somewhat unintuitive on first glance.
-This unintuitiveness also leads to some interesting organizational challenges in practice.
+The intuition is straightforward but somewhat unintuitive (James-Stein), which leads to some interesting organizational challenges in practice.
 I'll describe these things here.

 ### Intuition